FreeTubeApp/yt-comment-scraper/README.md

     isOwner: Boolean, // If the video channel made the comment
     isHearted: Boolean, // If the video channel hearted the comment
     isPinned: Boolean, // If the video channel pinned the comment
+    isOwnerReplied: Boolean, // If the video channel replied to the comment
     replyToken: String // The continuation token needed for getCommentReplies() }],
   continuation: String // The continuation token needed to get more comments from getComments()